trajafri/tromino-tile/README.md

 # Tromino-Tile

-This is a simple example of a program that uses the htdp-image library.
+This is a simple example of a program that uses the [htdp-image](http://hackage.haskell.org/package/htdp-image-1.0.0.0) library.

-(The library isn't up yet, but will be up as soon as the documentation is ready)

 ## Usage